Penn National Gaming Launches In-House Gaming Studio With 2 Acquisitions: What Investors Should Know

 Penn National Gaming, Inc. (NASDAQ: PENN), a leading physical and online casino and sports betting company, announced Monday that it was expanding its offerings.

-What Happened: The company is launching Penn Game Studios, which will create exclusive iCasino content for its customers with an in-house development team.
+What Happened: Penn National Gaming is launching Penn Game Studios, which will create exclusive iCasino content for its customers with an in-house development team.

 The launch of Penn Game Studios will be boosted with the acquisitions of HitPoint Studios and LuckyPoint.